Why work with me?

 But writing from scratch isn’t my only “thing.”
 Nor should it be your only focus.
 There are other ways to improve visibility and reach:

-- Content strategy: Deep market research to learn your audience, their behaviors, and influencers so your topics/content resonates with and reaches them
+- Content strategy: Deep research to learn your audience, their behaviors, and influencers so your topics/content resonates with and reaches them

 - Content repurposing: Amplified content marketing and promotion